-After the expiration of covenant relief period, the Company must maintain compliance with the following financial covenants: limitations on Company's ratio of debt to EBITDAX to a maximum of 4.0 to 1.0; limitations on Company's ratio of Senior Secured Debt to EBITDAX to a maximum of 3.0 to 1.0; and the maintenance of a ratio of EBITDAX to interest expense of at least 2.5 to 1.0.
-If the Company fails to comply with these financial covenants, and relief from compliance with the covenants was not obtained, it would result in a default under the terms of the credit agreement, which could result in an acceleration of repayment of all indebtedness under the Company's revolving credit facility.
+Under the terms of credit facility, the Company is required to maintain compliance with the following financial covenants: limitations on Company's ratio of Debt to Earnings before interest, taxes, depletion, depreciation and accretion and exploration expenses ("EBITDAX") to a maximum of 4.0; limitations on Company's ratio of Senior Secured Debt to EBITDAX to a maximum of 3.0; and the maintenance of a ratio of EBITDAX to interest expense of at least 2.5.
+The failure to comply with these financial covenants would cause a default under the terms of the credit agreement, resulting in an acceleration of repayment of all indebtedness under the revolving credit facility.
+As at December 31, 2021, the Company was in compliance with all covenants.

-Amounts drawn down under the revolving credit facility bear interest, at the Company's option, at the USD LIBOR rate plus a margin ranging from 2.90% to 4.90% (December 31, 2019 - 1.65% to 3.65%), or an alternate base rate plus a margin ranging from 1.90% to 3.90% (December 31, 2019 - 0.65% to 2.65%), in each case based on the borrowing base utilization percentage.
+Amounts drawn down under the revolving credit facility bear interest, at the Company's option, at the USD LIBOR rate plus a margin ranging from 2.90% to 4.90% (December 31, 2020 - 2.90% to 4.90%), or an alternate base rate plus a margin ranging from 1.90% to 3.90% (December 31, 2020 - 1.90% to 3.90%), in each case based on the borrowing base utilization percentage.
 The alternate base rate is currently the U.S. prime rate.
-Undrawn amounts under the revolving credit facility bear interest from 0.73% to 1.23% (December 31, 2019 - 0.41% to 0.91%) per annum, based on the average daily amount of unused commitments.
+Undrawn amounts under the revolving credit facility bear interest from 0.73% to 1.23% (December 31, 2020 - 0.73% to 1.23%) per annum, based on the average daily amount of unused commitments.